RuiqingQiu/CSE125/README.md

 ////////////////////////////////////////////////////////////

+Repo Policy:

 - master: deployed product

-- staging: ready for alpha/beta testing
+- staging: ready for alpha/beta testing, commit from development

-- development: stable version, can perform tests on this
+- development: stable version, can perform system tests

 - feature_name_example_branch: make a branch for each new feature, test locally, commit to branch, merge to development when you know feature works for sure